DSH-Bench: A Difficulty- and Scenario-Aware Benchmark with Hierarchical Subject Taxonomy for Subject-Driven Text-to-Image Generation: Experiment

 \subsection{Main Results}

 \textbf{SICS Results}\quad \cref{table:SICS_res} presents a rigorous study of human alignment using \textit{Kendall's $\tau$ value} (KDV) and \textit{Spearman correlation coefficient value} (SCV) (metric selection rationale in supplementary material (Sec.
 E.2)).
+Notably, the image pairs used for this human-alignment study form a held-out evaluation set of 1{,}600 pairs that is \textit{completely disjoint} from the 5{,}000 image-text pairs used to fine-tune SICS, ensuring that the reported correlations reflect genuine human alignment rather than fitting to the training data (annotation protocol detailed in supplementary material (Sec.
+E.4)).
 Our experimental results demonstrate that \textbf{SICS achieves superior alignment with human evaluations compared to existing methods}, showing consistently higher agreement across both correlation metrics in most experimental settings.
 Although SICS attains second-highest correlation scores in MS-Diffusion and OmniGen, it significantly outperforms GPT-4o (\textit{GPT-4o refers to the evaluation method used in DreamBench++}) by \textbf{9.37\%} (KDV) and \textbf{5.31\%} (SCV).
 This performance gap strongly suggests SICS's enhanced capability in modeling human evaluation.
 Notably, GPT-4o exhibits greater consistency with human evaluation than CLIP and DINO, aligning with DreamBench++ findings.
 Importantly, our proposed SICS metric surpasses all existing metrics in human judgment consistency.

 \textbf{Quantitative \& Qualitative Results} \quad \cref{table:overall} shows overall evaluation results.
 The results show that: \textbf{i)} \textbf{DSH-Bench poses more significant challenges than existing benchmarks.} For subject preservation and image quality, the majority of methods consistently yield lower scores on DSH-Bench.
 The result can be attributed to the hierarchical taxonomy sampling method employed, which allows our dataset to more accurately represent the true data distribution.
 Moreover, it highlights that benchmarks derived from true distributions present greater challenges. \textbf{ii)} For prompt following, DreamBench yields slightly lower scores than DSH-Bench for certain methods.
 In DreamBench, prompts requiring attribute change constitute 22.7\%, which is higher than the 16.7\% observed in DSH-Bench. \cref{fig:stop_2} indicates that all methods exhibit relatively poor average performance on prompts involving attribute change. \textbf{iii)} \cref{table:ldboard} shows that there exists a trade-off between subject preservation and prompt following.
 We plot the Pareto frontier (see in supplementary material (Sec.
 D.1)) using the data presented in \cref{table:ldboard}.
 The primary objective is to identify a Pareto optimal solution that effectively balances the two objectives. \textit{Additional results and discussions are in supplementary material (Sec.
 D.2)}.